 Offering an alternative to the above mat is Yoga Mad’s Studio Pro Mat – just marginally more expensive, and in a different range of colours.
 Again you’ll find plenty of studios kitted out with this mat so if you’re starting out it’s a safe (and sturdy) choice.
 Plus, as with the first option it’s machine washable – so easy to clean!

 If you’re after a mat that feels more cushioned but are still on a budget, this Yoga Mad Evolution Mat might be a better option.
 It’s still a 4mm mat but will feel springier due to the different material and, in many ways, is more akin to the Sweaty Betty Eco Yoga Mat listed later on.
 It comes with a carry string so is easy to transport around too (and if you need more ‘spring’ again there’s always a – more expensive – 6mm version too).

 Price at time of writing: £32.99

 A super grippy option – probably only if you have a problem with slipping

-One of my students recently bought Sweaty Betty Super Grip Mat and, as you might expect, it is seriously grippy!
+One of my students recently bought the Sweaty Betty Super Grip Mat and, as you might expect, it is seriously grippy!
 It’s not something I’d recommend to most students as the level of ‘stick’ will probably be too strong.
 But, if you find you have a tendency to slip out of your down dog no matter what you try, you might want to give this one a shot.
 And of course, it looks pretty smart too ;)

 Price at time of writing: £55

 Another Sweaty Betty listing for you.
 This one, their Eco Yoga Mat, is my old mat and one that I really, really loved.
 It lasts an age, is super comfy to practise on and has two sides to choose from in terms of grip.
-It’s pretty light which is a bonus for carrying to class and last time I looked there were three colour variations – what more could you want!
+It’s pretty light which is a bonus for carrying to class and last time I looked there were two colour variations – what more could you want!
 Highly recommend this one…

 Price at time of writing: £40